kaitj/nhp-dwiproc/docs/src/usage/configuration/template.md

 # Template

 > [!NOTE]
+>
-> * This template configuration contains all available options.
+> - This template configuration contains all available options.
 For use, not all configurations need to be provided
-> (see example on [configuration](./main.md) page)
+>   (see example on [configuration](./) page)
-> * Different analysis levels can be included in the same configuration file, only the relevant parameters will be
-> used.
+> - It is recommended to use separate configuration files for different analysis levels to avoid unexpected query
+> results with relevant configuration options

 ```yaml
 # nhp-dwiproc configuration